bborncr/AnarduinoMiniWireless-TTN-Getting-Started/README.md

 The only change is the constant from `10E6` to `8E6`
 #### Set the frequency band and radio type
 * Navigate and edit `src-->lmic-->config.h`.
-* Ensure that the US915 band is selected and the EU868 band is commented out:
+* Ensure that the US915 band is selected and the EU868 band is commented out
 ```
 //#define CFG_eu868 1
 #define CFG_us915 1